 I believe that every moment counts, time is one of the most valuable gifts & that life is way too short.
-Therefore, your visit to my website & taking the time to view my work, is the ultimate compliment that I can receive as a photographer, thank you!
-If you are interested in purchasing any of my photos, please click the buy button to view pricing & a variety of options such as: photo prints, canvas, thin wraps, mounted metal, downloads, custom photo cards & also merchandise/photo gifts!
-If you would like to purchase multiple photos, photo rights, or if you are a set designer/interior designer who is interested in buying multiple pieces, please contact me through my contact page for discounted pricing.
-Thank you again for visiting Tracy-Evans.com!
+Therefore, your visit to my website & taking the time to view my work, is the best compliment that I can receive as a photographer-thank you!
+If you are interested in any of my images, please contact me through my contact link.
+Thanks again for continuing to support tracy-evans.com

 Anatomy of the ASM Geodesic Dome